ng-Classic/ng-classic/aio/content/guide/ngmodules.md

 For an example application showcasing all the techniques that NgModules related pages cover, see the <live-example></live-example>.
 For explanations on the individual techniques, visit the relevant NgModule pages under the NgModules section.

-## Angular Classicmodularity
+## Angular Classic modularity

 Modules are a great way to organize an application and extend it with capabilities from external libraries.

-Angular Classiclibraries are NgModules, such as `FormsModule`, `HttpClientModule`, and `RouterModule`.
+Angular Classic libraries are NgModules, such as `FormsModule`, `HttpClientModule`, and `RouterModule`.
 Many third-party libraries are available as NgModules such as [Material Design](https://material.angular-classic.com), [Ionic](https://ionicframework.com), and [AngularFire2](https://github.com/ng-classic/ng-classicfire2).

 NgModules consolidate components, directives, and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.

 Modules can also add services to the application.
-Such services might be internally developed, like something you'd develop yourself or come from outside sources, such as the Angular Classicrouter and HTTP client.
+Such services might be internally developed, like something you'd develop yourself or come from outside sources, such as the Angular Classic router and HTTP client.

 Modules can be loaded eagerly when the application starts or lazy loaded asynchronously by the router.